Tocharian languages

-The Tocharian (sometimes Tokharian) languages (/toʊ'kɛəriən, -ˈkɑːr-/ toh-KAIR-ee-ən-,_---KAR--; /tɒ'kɑːriən/ to-KAR-ee-ən), also known as the Agni-Kuči, Agnean-Kuchean or Kuchean-Agnean languages, are an extinct branch of the Indo-European language family spoken by inhabitants of the Tarim Basin, the Tocharians.
+The Tocharian (sometimes Tokharian) languages (/toʊˈkɛəriən, -ˈkɑːr-/ toh-KAIR-ee-ən-,_---KAR--, /tɒ'kɑːriən/ to-KAR-ee-ən), also known as the Agni-Kuči, Agnean-Kuchean or Kuchean-Agnean languages, are an extinct branch of the Indo-European language family spoken by inhabitants of the Tarim Basin, the Tocharians.
 The languages are known from manuscripts dating from the 5th to the 8th century AD, which were found in oasis cities on the northern edge of the Tarim Basin (now part of Xinjiang in Northwest China) and the Lop Desert.
 The discovery of these languages in the early 20th century contradicted the formerly prevalent idea of an east–west division of the Indo-European language family as centum and satem languages, and prompted reinvigorated study of the Indo-European family.
 Scholars studying these manuscripts in the early 20th century identified their authors with the Tokharoi, a name used in ancient sources for people of Bactria (Tokharistan).
 Although this identification is now believed to be mistaken, "Tocharian" remains the usual term for these languages.

 The discovered manuscripts record two closely related languages, called Tocharian A (also East Tocharian or Turfanian) and Tocharian B (West Tocharian or Kuchean).
 The subject matter of the texts suggests that Tocharian A was more archaic and used as a Buddhist liturgical language, while Tocharian B was more actively spoken in the entire area from Turfan in the east to Tumshuq in the west.
 A body of loanwords and names found in Prakrit documents from the Lop Nur basin have been dubbed Tocharian C (Kroränian).
 A claimed find of ten Tocharian C texts written in Kharosthi has been discredited.

 The oldest extant manuscripts in Tocharian B are now dated to the fifth or even late fourth century AD, making it a language of late antiquity contemporary with Gothic, Classical Armenian, and Primitive Irish.